Qizhangmo: Thai legend

-Shridravya (ศรีทรัพย์) is introduced in a local fable of Miang kham as a legendary monarch who is said to have ruled Nakhon Pathom during the 7th century.
-His narrative, however, is transmitted in a highly fragmentary and confused manner.
-Rather than being preserved as an independent tradition, the story of Shridravya is disorderly interwoven with that of a much later figure, the 9th-century ruler Phraya Pan (พระยาพาน), within the legend of Phraya Pan Kong – Phraya Pan.
-This conflation renders the historical plausibility of Shridravya uncertain.
-Yet, the tale nonetheless conveys a dynastic relation: it recounts that the king of Chenla sought reconciliation by offering his daughter in marriage to Shridravya, who thereafter assumed the throne of Dvaravati's Nakhon Pathom.
+The Thai account survives in a local fable of Miang kham and is transmitted in fragmentary and confused form.
+Rather than standing as an independent tradition, the story of Shridravya is interwoven with that of a much later figure, the 9th-century ruler Phraya Pan (พระยาพาน), in the Legend of Phraya Pan Kong – Phraya Pan, which makes his historical plausibility difficult to assess.